Jc2k/pytest-docker-tools/README.md

 You have written a software application (in any language) and have packaged in as a Docker image.
 Now you want to smoke test the built image or do some integration testing with other containers before releasing it.
 You:

  * want to reason about your environment in a similar way to a `docker-compose.yml`
- * want the environment to be automatically creating and destroyed as tests run
+ * want the environment to be automatically created and destroyed as tests run
  * don't want to have to write loads of boilerplate code for creating the test environment
  * want to be able to run the tests in parallel
  * want the tests to be reliable